Getty Tondal: Contents

 The text of the Visions of Tondal was created in the south German city of Regensburg, where there was an Irish monastery.
 It was written by a monk who called himself Marcus in the prologue of the story.
 The prologue states that the work was commissioned by "Abbess G". and indeed, there was an abbess of the Benedictine convent of Saint Paul in Regensberg at this time named Gisela.
 The monk tells about events that happened during this time that alluding to the possibility that he was an Irish monk and perhaps a visitor to the convent of Saint Paul.
 Marcus makes reference to two Irish kings that made donations to the monastery of Saint James in The Visions of Tondal; he also tells the reader in Latin the words "de barbarico" translated to "from the Irish" cementing his Irish background.

-It was the most widely read of any manuscript predating the story of Dante, which explains why it was translated into major and minor European languages.
-It was "the most popular and elaborate text in the medieval genre of visionary infernal literature" and had been translated forty-three times into fifteen languages by the 15th century, including Icelandic and Belorussian.
+It was the most widely read of any manuscript predating the story of Dante, and was translated into over 15 European languages.
+It was "the most popular and elaborate text in the medieval genre of visionary infernal literature" and had been translated forty-three times into fifteen languages by the 15th century, including Icelandic and Belarusian.
 It may have been part of the inspiration for Dante's journey into hell, purgatory and heaven.

 In the story, Tondal is a wealthy Irish knight who passes out at a feast and goes into a deep dream-journey through Hell, Heaven and Purgatory (never so named – the doctrine was still in development), guided by an angel.
 The experience turns Tondal into a pious man.
 The story is set in Cork, Ireland in 1148, and claims to be a translation of an original in the Irish language, which however has not survived.

 Text and Script

 The pages of the manuscript are laid out with a large image on the top of the page accompanied by text that describe the story taking place and the pictures displayed.
 Script would be written with black ink upon parchment paper.
 There are large Capitals scattered throughout the pages of the manuscript that break up the large blocks of black text on each page.
-The script on the page also have intricate boarders around the sides of the pages, these boarders would have parts of it illuminated with gold leaf.
+The script on the page also have intricate borders around the sides of the pages.
+These borders would have parts of it illuminated with gold leaf.